 “The Latin name for the dagger was cultellum qui dicitur – dagger”

-The basilard dagger also appeared on the scene around this time, this medieval dagger had a broad blade at the hilt and was commonly used by medieval military in Italy.
+The Baselard Dagger also appeared on the scene around this time, this medieval dagger had a broad blade at the hilt and was commonly used by the medieval military in Italy.

 The ox-tongue dagger or cinquedea was a much thicker dagger than earlier medieval daggers and was broader at the hilt around 4 to 5 fingers wide.

-The rondel dagger was another dagger that was introduced towards the end of the medieval period in around the 15th century, this was a much thinner dagger with a needle like blade and discs at either side of the hilt that was fashionable at the time.
+The rondel dagger was another dagger that was introduced towards the end of the medieval period around the 15th century, this was a much thinner dagger with a needle-like blade and discs at either side of the hilt that was fashionable at the time.